 Those of you that have researched the 203K have seen and heard the horror stories.
 On the message boards, in the forums and from Real Estate Agents and even mortgage lenders.
 FHA 203K loans are too difficult, too much paperwork, too slow and too expensive.

 Guess what, they are right.
 They are all of those things if you choose the wrong Loan Officer, the wrong HUD Consultant or the wrong Contractor.
 203K loans are a specialty mortgage product, they require a SPECIALIST.

 It’s Not the 203K Loan Product, It’s the 203K Loan OFFICER

 I understand the bad rap that 203K loans get.
 I get between 5 – 10 calls a week from frustrated home-buyers working with the wrong loan officer, the wrong lender, the wrong consultant or the wrong contractor.
-For most of them it’s too late, I can give some advice, but I can’t save them.
+For most of them it’s too late, I can give some advice, but I can’t save them or rescue their closing.

 They didn’t do their research.
 They entered blindly into one of the largest transactions of their life.
 It’s not all the customers fault, many of them trusted their agent to get them to the right loan officer or that their loan officer was qualified.